Jewish Agency meeting ends in stalemate

 No candidate received the nine of 10 votes required to be selected.

-There will be another meeting to decide whether to narrow down the candidates and to see if an agreement can be reached.
+There will be more meetings to decide whether to narrow down the candidates and to see if an agreement can be reached before the Jewish Agency Board of Governors meeting that begins on February 27.

+Sources revealed that even though the voting was conducted by secret ballot, the results made it clear that multiple members of the selection committee voted for the candidates they supported and not for other candidates, even if they did not oppose them, because they wanted their candidate to win.